Making Wine FAQ – Answers to your DIY Wine Making Questions

 Q: What is racking and how often should I perform a racking before bottling?

 A: Racking is the process of removing the sediment through filtering.
 You’ll want to perform racking to achieve your desire level of clarity.
+To do this you want to let the sediment settle and then siphon off, leaving the sediment.

 Q: Is there a way I can sweeten my wine during the process?